teemu-u/ansible-msworkshop/docs/README.md

   * **Queue storage:** This is a messaging storage system.
 A single queue can store millions of messages, and each message can be up to 64 KB in size.

 * **Location:** This is a region where we can deploy our resources in Azure Cloud.
 All of these will be deploying resources in the westus region.
 We will define this location as azure_region in vars -section of the playbook:

+An Azure virtual machine can be attached to multiple network interface cards.
+With a network interface card, the virtual machine can access the internet and communicate with other resources both inside and outside Azure Cloud.
+In the, Creating an Azure virtual machine, while creating a virtual machine, it creates a default NIC card for the VM with default configurations.
+In this, we will see how to create, delete, and manage a NIC with custom settings.

+When it comes to networking in Azure, we should be aware of the following term:

+* **Virtual network:** This is a logical separation of the network within the Azure Cloud.
+A virtual network can be assigned a CIDR block.
+Any virtual network has the following attributes associated with it:
+  * **Name**
+  * **Address Space**
+  * **Subnet**

+Azure allocates the **public IP** address using one of two methods, static or dynamic.
+An IP address allocated with the static method will not change, irrespective of the power cycle of the virtual machine; whereas, an IP address allocated with the dynamic method is subject to change.

+In Azure, a **network security group** is an access control list (ACL), which allows and denies network traffic to subnets or an individual NIC.
+In this recipe, we will create a network security group with some basic rules for allowing web and SSH traffic and denying the rest of the traffic.

+Since a network security group is the property of the network and not the virtual machine, we can use subnets to group our virtual machines and keep them in the same network security group for the same ACL.

 `azure_region: westeurope`